 Should prospective/new employees, alternative supports providers, volunteers or students decline the COVID-19 vaccination, once available to them, for reasons related to disability, creed or any other ground protected by the Human Rights Code, the Association requests that they identify to CLSMA that declining the COVID-19 vaccine was based on a ground protected by the Human Rights Code.
 They will be asked to submit a Vaccination Declaration Form to request accommodation.
 The Association reserves the right to ask for information to substantiate the grounds, further to the normal workplace accommodation process.
 The Association is committed to human rights accommodation up to the point of undue hardship where a person is unable to vaccinate for human rights protected reasons.
 Such situations will be assessed on a case-by-case basis through the use of a risk assessment to determine whether accommodation is possible without undue hardship.
-Unfortunately, in some circumstances accommodation may not be possible without undue hardship, in which case the offer or contract may be postponed, withdrawn or rescinded.
+Unfortunately, in some circumstances, accommodation may not be possible without undue hardship, in which case the offer or contract may be postponed, withdrawn or rescinded.

 b.
-Current Employees, Alternative Support Providers, Volunteers and Students disability, creed or any other ground protected by the Human Rights Code, the Association requests that they identify to CLSMA that declining the COVID-19 vaccine was based on a ground protected by the Human Rights Code.
+Current Employees, Alternative Support Providers, Volunteers and Students

+Should current employees, alternative supports providers, volunteers or students decline the COVID-19 vaccination, once available to them, for reasons related to disability, creed or any other ground protected by the Human Rights Code, the Association requests that they identify to CLSMA that declining the COVID-19 vaccine was based on a ground protected by the Human Rights Code.
 They will be asked to submit a Vaccination Declaration Form to request accommodation.
 The Association reserves the right to ask for information to substantiate the grounds, further to the normal workplace accommodation process.
 The Association is committed to human rights accommodation up to the point of undue hardship where a person is unable to vaccinate for human rights protected reasons.
-Such situations will be assessed on a case-by-case basis through the use of a risk assessment to determine whether accommodation is possible without undue hardship.
-Where accommodation is not possible without undue hardship, an employee maybe subject to unpaid leave or layoff.
+Such situations will be assessed on a case-by-case basis through the use of a risk assessment to determine whether accommodation is possible without undue hardship, an employee maybe subject to unpaid leave or layoff.